mshearer123/JetMovieDB/README.md

 #### [koin](https://github.com/InsertKoinIO/koin)

 We use Dagger 2 extensively in my current job but I'm always curious about alternatives.
 Arguing between the difference of Dagger and a service locator like koin seems to be the topic of the moment in the android world.
 I like koin because for simple projects it is extremely straightforward.
-It also prints out nice readable error messages, which Dagger does not.
+It also prints out readable error messages, which Dagger does not.

 #### [picasso](http://square.github.io/picasso/)

 There are quite a few good options for image processing libraries at the minute, picasso, glide and fresco.
-I'm probably more used to using glide, but as picasso 3 is about to be released I choose to use picasso as it is being more actively developed on.
+I'm probably more used to using glide, but as picasso 3 is about to be released I chose to use picasso as it is being more actively developed on.

-### debug Libraries
+### debug libraries

 #### [stetho](http://facebook.github.io/stetho/)

 Steho allows you to easily debug network traffic and your local db through chrome.
 This is great for both debugging and attaching useful screenshots to PRs that need to explain db changes or networking changes.

-### test Libraries
+### test libraries

 #### [mockito-kotlin](https://github.com/nhaarman/mockito-kotlin)

-Helps writing cleared tests with kotlin
+Helps writing cleared tests with kotlin.

 #### [truth](https://github.com/google/truth)